undergrad-partner-school

 In addition to academics, FRCC encourages student involvement and engagement through numerous campus clubs, organizations, and events.
 Students have the opportunity to participate in leadership development programs, community service projects, and cultural activities, fostering a vibrant and inclusive campus community.
 Furthermore, FRCC has strong partnerships with local businesses and industries, providing opportunities for internships, cooperative education, and job placement, ensuring that graduates are well-prepared for the workforce.
 In conclusion, Front Range Community College offers a diverse and supportive learning environment where students can pursue their academic and career aspirations.

-Front Range Community College is a public four-year college located in Westminster, CO and set in a suburban environment.
-This school uses a semester-based calendar.
+Located in Westminster, CO and set in a suburban environment, Front Range Community College is a public four-year college.
+This institution follows a semester-based calendar.
 It has an acceptance rate of 100%.
-The freshman retention rate at Front Range Community College is 56.4%.
+The freshman retention rate at Front Range Community College is 60%.

-To find out more about what Front Range Community College has to offer to its students, read on for the latest data reported by this school.
+Read more about what Front Range Community College has to offer based on the most recent data this institution has reported.

 Quick Facts